SkymouseStudios/skymse-jekyll/_drafts/10-best-apps-for-business-owners.md

 That being said, the landscape of apps is changing quickly.
 Here are the tried and true apps we like to use at Skymouse.
 I've also suggested some alternatives if you are looking for something new or different.

-## 1. Use Evernote for keeping all of your information accessible.
+## 1. Use Notion for keeping all of your information accessible.

 `Free, Minor/Major Limitations`

 As a business owner you have a lot to track.
-Evernote can assist you in this task.
+Notion can assist you in this task.

 Keep notes about your business model, customer profiles, and any slogan ideas for cups, mugs, shirts and futons with your logo on it.
-Evernote helps you keep track of people who might want to invest in your business and "tag" them with labels providing you with pertinent information at a glance.
+Notion helps you keep track of people who might want to invest in your business and "tag" them with labels providing you with pertinent information at a glance.

 ### How to use Evernote in the workplace: